 If a claim is not settled and proceeds to trial, the exact value of these damages is eventually determined by a jury and can greatly vary depending on the facts of each individual case.

-The monetary value of damages in a personal injury case is dependent upon the types of losses that an injury victim may have incurred as a result of an accident.
-Essentially, the personal injury claims process is designed to fulfill a victim’s losses and make them ‘whole’ again as if the injury had never happened in the first place.
+The personal injury claims process is designed to fulfill a victim’s losses and make them "whole" again as if the injury had never happened in the first place.
 And because each case is different, the factors that determine the monetary value are wide-ranging.

 Loss of consortium is a general reference to any marital problems that arise between an injury victim and his or her spouse as a result of the accident.
 Specifically, this includes problems such as loss of affection, solace, comfort, companionship, and even sexual relations.
 It is not uncommon for married couples to experience unique hardships after an injury, and loss of consortium damages are a means for repairing those hardships.

 Contact Our Attorneys For A Free Legal Consultation